Straw Bale Solar Powered Showers

 A small electric motor is used to pump the glycol around the system, and the water temperature is monitored and regulated by a control box .
 The whole installation when fully operating will provide enough hot water for up to 30 showers per day.
 To allow for constant use all year round we have added an immersion heater back up; after all, we are in the UK!

-The flooring of the showers is cork, which may seem like a throwback to the seventies but is actually a very good sustainable product.
+The flooring of the showers is cork.
 Cork can be harvested from the same tree for about two hundred years and every harvested cork tree fixates between 3 to 5 times more carbon.
 The harvesting is made with minimal impact on the environment and no trees are cut down.